 Let us denote by $V=\left\{ {v}_1, {v}_2, \dots, {v}_n \right\}$ the set of vertices of a fullerene $C_n$.

 \begin{definition} Let $\mathcal{H}$ and $\mathcal{P}$ be the sets of hexagonal and pentagonal faces on a fullerene $C_n$.
-The fullerene is said to have the magic property if there is a bijection $f: V \to \{1, 2, \dots, n\}$, referred to as a magical configuration, such that
+Fullerene $C_n$ is said to have the magic property if there is a bijection $f\colon V \to \{1, 2, \dots, n\}$, referred to as a magic configuration, such that

-where the sum per pentagon $S_p$ and the sum per hexagon $S_h$ are deemed the magic constants. \end{definition}
+where the sum per pentagon $S_p$ and the sum per hexagon $S_h$ are deemed the magic constants of fullerene. \end{definition}

-A fullerene may admit many distinct magical configurations including with different magical constants as we will see in the next section.
-However, the magical $S_p$ and $S_h$ for a given fullerene $C_n$ satisfy the next relation
+A fullerene may admit many distinct magic configurations, including with different magic constants, as we will see in the next section.
+However, the magic constants $S_p$ and $S_h$ for a given fullerene $C_n$ satisfy the next relation.